-Accordingly, in some embodiments, an ADS encoding- 50 nucleic acid of the present invention (for example, SEQ ID NOs:1, 3, 5, and 7, and fragments and variants thereof) are oriented in a vector and expressed so as to produce antisense transcripts.
-To accomplish this, a nucleic acid segment from the desired gene is cloned and operably linked to a promoter 55 such that the antisense strand of RNA will be transcribed.
+Accordingly, in some embodiments, an ADS encodingnucleic acid of the present invention (for example, SEQ ID NOs:1, 3, 5, and 7, and fragments and variants thereof) are oriented in a vector and expressed so as to produce antisense 60 transcripts.
+To accomplish this, a nucleic acid segment from the desired gene is cloned and operably linked to a promoter such that the antisense strand of RNA will be transcribed.
 The expression cassette is then transformed into plants and the antisense strand of RNA is produced.
-The nucleic acid segment to be introduced generally will be substantially identical to at least a portion of the endogenous gene or genes to be 60 repressed.
+The nucleic acid segment to be introduced generally will be substantially identical to at least a portion of the endogenous gene or genes to be repressed.
 The sequence, however, need not be perfectly identical to inhibit expression.
 The vectors of the present invention can be designed such that the inhibitory effect applies to other proteins within a family of genes exhibiting homology or substantial homology to the target gene.

-65 primary transcription product or fully processed mRNA.
+Furthermore, for antisense suppression, the introduced sequence also need not be full length relative to either the primary transcription product or fully processed mRNA.
 Generally, higher homology can be used to compensate for the use of a shorter sequence.
 Furthermore, the introduced sequence need not have the same intron or exon pattern, and homology of non-coding segments may be equally effective.
 Normally, a sequence of between about 30 or 40 nucleotides and about full length nucleotides should be used, though a sequence of at least about 100 nucleotides is preferred, a sequence of at least about 200 nucleotides is especially preferred.